Talk to the Team

 Are the lenses open source?

 Licensing varies per lens.
-Open each lens's detail page in the catalog above — the license and any usage notes are listed there alongside the entity coverage and version.
+Open each lens's detail page in the catalog above: the license and any usage notes are listed there alongside the language and version.
 Custom-trained lenses are deliverables of a paid engagement and are owned per the engagement terms.

 Pick the lenses that fit your data